abuech2s/nmeasim/Readme.md

  * `type` equals to a stream type.
 Possible values: `adsb`, `ais`, `gps`, `radar`, `weather`
  * `sink` equals to a sink type.
 Possible values: `tcp`, `udp`
  * `active` is the flag, to decide, if this stream is active or not.
-Possible value: `true`, `false`
+Possible values: `true`, `false`
  * `ip` is used in case of `sink=udp` and is the target address.
- * `port` is the TCP-Socket-Port or in case of `sink=udp` the target port
+ * `port` is the TCP-Socket-Port or in case of `sink=udp` the target port.
  * `nroftracks` equals to the number of generated tracks.

-If `radar` or `weather` are active, `gps` will be automatically activated as well (in this case the active-flag of `gps` will be ignored).
+### Advices:

+ * General advices:
-The simulator will check every `15s`, if this file is modified (based on MD5 hash).
-In case of changes, the configuration file is reloaded automatically. <br/>
+   - The simulator will check every `15s`, if the file `config.xml` was modified (based on MD5 hash).
+In case of changes, the configuration file is reloaded automatically.
+   - It is recommended, that the IP-Address should be set with the default IPv4 structure `x.x.x.x`.

+ * Advices for `gps`:
+   - If `radar` or `weather` are active, `gps` will be automatically activated as well (in this case the active-flag of `gps` will be ignored).
-The variable `nroftrack` in case of `gps` will always be ignored.
-We expect, that we produce just GPS data for one single object. <br/>
+   - The variable `nroftrack` will be ignored.
+GPS sentences correspond just to single object.

+ * Advices for `radar`:
-The variable `nroftrack` in case of `radar` will always be ignored.
-The simulator handles a list of fixed positions of track objects.
-RATTM-messages are generated if the GPS position is close enough to the stored track objects. <br/>
+   - The variable `nroftrack` will be ignored.
+   - The simulator handles a list of fixed positions of track objects.
+   - RATTM-messages are generated, if the GPS position is close enough to the stored track objects.

+ * Advices for `weather`:
-The variable `nroftrack` in case of `weather` will always be ignored.
-We expect, that produced weather sentences correspond to current GPS position. <br/>
+   - The variable `nroftrack` will be ignored.
+   - We expect, that produced weather sentences correspond to current GPS position.

-It is recommended, that the IP-Address should be set with the default IPv4 structure `x.x.x.x`. <br/>

 ## Changelog

-2020-09-05 : V1.0
+2020-09-06 : V1.0
  - Initial version

 ## CopyRight